Hacker0x1-sh/fencryptor/README.md

 - Test on a small folder first to avoid data loss.
 - Passwords are passed as arguments (insecure for production; consider prompting).
 - A PDF report (`fencryptor-report-<date>.pdf`) is generated in the current directory after each encrypt/decrypt operation, listing the operation details and affected files.
+- After each encrypt/decrypt operation, a report folder (e.g., `report-2025-03-03T14-30-25`) is created in the fencryptor installation directory (e.g., `C:\Users\YourUsername\AppData\Roaming\npm`).
+Inside, you'll find:
+- `fencryptor-report.pdf`: A professional PDF report with summary, affected files table, logs, and system details.
+- `fencryptor-report.log`: Log file with operation details and console output.
+- `README.txt`: Information about the report and tool usage.

 ## Usage
 - **Encrypt**: `fencryptor encrypt <path> -p <password>`